gtchaos/docker-for-hadoop/README.md

 3. switch to hadoop user

-   when you attach master node, please run `su hadoop` in bash.
+   When you attached master node, please run `su hadoop` in bash.

    ```
    root@hadoop-master:~# su hadoop